Chapter 31. Reproductive System

 ⑥ 6th.
 Slow block to polyspermy (cortical reaction) occurs about a minute after sperm-egg fusion

 ⑦ 7th.
-Completion of fertilization
+Cleavage

-⑵ Mammalian Fertilization
+⑵ Fertilization in mammals

 ① Overview

 ⑧ 7th.
-Initiation of the zygote
+The zygote begins cleavage.

 Figure 8.
 Mammalian Fertilization